 As well as introducing you to our tailors we also feel it is important to share with you exactly who is involved in making all the components that go into making our modern African print clothing.
 Our founder Sian built our supply chain from scratch using her network of contacts she made whilst previously volunteering there for a youth charity.

-Read on to meet members of our supply chain partners in Tanzania whom we purchase all our raw materials from.
+Read on to meet members of our supply chain partners in Tanzania from whom we purchase our raw materials from.

-Sian with our African wax print fabric supplier in Tanzania
+Sian with our African print fabric supplier in Tanzania

-First up is our most important partner as this is whom we buy all our bold and vibrant African wax print fabrics from known as ‘Kitenge’ in Tanzania.
+First up is our most important partner as this is whom we buy all our bold and vibrant African print fabric from known as ‘Kitenge’ in Tanzania.
 This is usually the starting point of production once the sizing and fabric consumption are carefully estimated and calculated.

-We have been working with our fabric supplier since early 2015 and have got to know them pretty well over the years.
-It is a family run business owned by Naomi and she employs her sons and daughters to help run several of their own shops.
+We have been working with our ankara fabric supplier since early 2015 and have gotten to know them pretty well over the years.
+It’s a family-run business owned by the mother and she employs her sons and daughters to help run several of their own shops.

-A shockingly large amount of wax print fabric sold in Tanzania to make into ankara fashion is counterfeit wax made in China even if it says it is made in an African country on the label or fabric selvedge!
+A shockingly large amount of wax print fabric sold in Tanzania, to make into ankara fashion, is counterfeit wax made in countries including China and India even if it says it is made in an African country on the label or fabric selvedge!
 So you have to be very careful and know how to tell the difference.

-Like all fabric traders in Tanzania our supplier sells Chinese imitation wax but also alongside original African produced fabrics made in Nigeria.
-This luxurious fabric is double the price but in our opinion well worth the investment as the quality and colourfastness compared to the Chinese is second to none!
+Like all fabric traders in Tanzania, our supplier sells Chinese imitation wax prints alongside authentic African-produced fabrics made in Nigeria.
+This luxurious fabric is more expensive but in our opinion well worth the investment as the quality and colourfastness compared to the Chinese and Indian fabrics is second to none!

-We are also crucially doing our bit to support the African textile industry, which is struggling to compete with cheap Chinese imports.
-Several factories where they make the fabric in West Africa have recently closed meaning local people have lost their jobs, which does not seem right to us.
+We’re also crucially doing our bit to support the African textile industry, which is struggling to compete with cheap Chinese and Indian imports.
+Several factories in West Africa have had to close resulting in large job losses.

 Sian stood next to the computerised embroidery machine with Asia who operates the machine and helps to produce our labels